Tennessee State Route 135

 State Route 135 (SR 135) is a north–south secondary state highway located in eastern Middle Tennessee. it originates in White County along SR 289 on the north side of Sparta, and its northern end is in Clay County along SR 52.
 The total length is 61.5 mi long, and is entirely a secondary state highway.

 Route description

 White County

 SR 135 begins on the north side of Sparta at an intersection with SR 289 (Old SR 111) in White County.
 It goes north along the former alignment of SR 111 before crossing it and having an interchange.
 SR 135 goes northwest through Bakers Crossroads, where it has an intersection with SR 136 before entering Putnam County.

 Putnam County

 SR 135 winds its way north and east, where it passes by Burgess Falls State Park, before having an interchange with I-40 (Exit 286) and entering the city of Cookeville.
-SR 135 passes through some commercial areas before entering downtown, where it has an intersection with US 70N/SR 24.
-SR 135 then leaves downtown and has an intersection with SR 290 before traveling northward through rural areas into Jackson County.
+SR 135 passes through some commercial areas as it travels west of downtown, where it has an intersection with US 70N/SR 24.
+SR 135 then continues north and has an intersection with SR 290 before traveling northward through rural areas into Jackson County.